Logging in Python

 - Logger.setLevel(lvl) : This function sets the threshold of this logger to lvl.
 This means that all the messages below this level will be ignored.

-- Logger.addFilter(filt) : This adds a specific filter filt to the to this logger.
+- Logger.addFilter(filt) : This adds a specific filter filt into this logger.

-- Logger.removeFilter(filt) : This removes a specific filter filt to the to this logger.
+- Logger.removeFilter(filt) : This removes a specific filter filt into this logger.

-- Logger.addHandler(hdlr) : This adds a specific handler hdlr to the to this logger.
+- Logger.addHandler(hdlr) : This adds a specific handler hdlr to this logger.

-- Logger.removeHandler(hdlr) : This removes a specific handler hdlr to the to this logger.
+- Logger.removeHandler(hdlr) : This removes a specific handler hdlr into this logger.

 - Logger.hasHandlers() : This checks if the logger has any handler configured or not.